Football Official

 Why wasn't Arron Rogers penalized for not wearing his chin strap in the playoff game against the Cowboys

-Asked by oleman74 about 8 years ago
+Asked by oleman74 over 8 years ago

 Probably because no one saw it.